 Recognized for her conceptual approach and interdisciplinary collaboration, Cheryl Towler Weese’s work explores design’s civic potential.
 Through projects that span publication, identity, interactive and environmental design, she investigates design’s ability to participate in public dialogue and shape collective consciousness.
 With this approach, she endeavors to foster an engaged and thinking public by encouraging discourse, participation, and individual perspectives.

 Cheryl is the founding partner of Studio Blue, a Chicago-based firm that works with museums, universities, and other organizations that serve the public.
-Cheryl’s work has been widely published, honored and exhibited, including exhibitions at the Art Institute of Chicago, medals from the Stiftung Buchkunst and the Carl Hertzog awards and recognition from AIGA, Eye, Graphis, ID, Novum, the Type Directors Club and the Webbys, among others.
+Cheryl’s work has been widely published, honored, and exhibited, including exhibitions at the Art Institute of Chicago, medals from the Stiftung Buchkunst and the Carl Hertzog awards and recognition from the American Institute of Graphic Arts (AIGA), Eye magazine, Graphis, ID, Novum, the Type Directors Club, and the Webbys, among others.
 Her work is included in the permanent collections of the Art Institute of Chicago, the Newberry Library, and the Denver Art Museum.

 An AIGA Fellow and past AIGA national board member, Cheryl is currently engaged in projects for cultural and educational institutions in Chicago and across the US, including the Art Institute of Chicago, Chicago’s Department of Cultural Affairs and Public Events, the Nasher Sculpture Center, and the Houston Museum of Fine Arts.